lucast233/BankingProject/public_html/Project/proposal.md

 			- These will reflect in the transaction history page

 	Milestone 4:
+	- [ ] [08/02/21] I implemented the privacy field into the table and added a input field to change your privacy setting, but I couldn't figure out how to get it working properly.
+When it was public, the email wouldn't show unless I clicked on public and updated it again, but then when logging out and logging back in the email field was hidden again.
+Also when it did display the email field after submitting the form again, the actual user's email wouldn't show and the text box would be blank.
+On the other hand, the privacy field also is stuck on public even if it is actually private, for example, if my account is private is displays public but then when I select private again and refresh the page it stays on private until I log out and log back in again.
-	- [x] [08/02/21] User can set their profile to be public or private (will need another column in Users table)
+	- User can set their profile to be public or private (will need another column in Users table)
 		- If public, hide email address from other users
 	- [x] [07/31/21] User will be able open a savings account
 		- System will generate a 12 digit/character account number per the existing rules (see Checking Account above)